+- (a) foreign language (preferably two years)

+- (b) computer science

+- (c) visual and performing arts, or

+(d) career/technical education units which meet the office of public instruction guidelines

+Any student seeking admission to a four-year program must also satisfy the mathematics proficiency standard set in Board of Regents Policy 301.1

-- (a) foreign language (preferably two years) - (b) computer science - (c) visual and performing arts, or - (d) career/technical education units which meet the office of public instruction guidelines. - 1.
-Demonstration of Mathematics Proficiency: - a.
-A score of 22 or above on ACT mathematics; or - b.
-A score of 27.5 or above on SAT mathematics test; or - c.
-A score of 3 or above on the AP calculus AB or BC subject examination or a score of 4 on the IB calculus test; or - d.
-A score of 50 or above on the CLEP subject examinations in selected topics [college algebra, college algebra-trigonometry, pre-calculus, calculus, or trigonometry]; or - e.
+- 1. A score of 22 or above on ACT mathematics; or - 2.
+A score of 27.5 or above on SAT mathematics test; or - 3.
+A score of 3 or above on the AP calculus AB or BC subject examination or a score of 4 on the IB calculus test; or - 4.
+A score of 50 or above on the CLEP subject examinations in selected topics [college algebra, college algebra-trigonometry, pre-calculus, calculus, or trigonometry]; or - 5.
 Completion of a rigorous high school core including four years of mathematics in high school (Algebra I, Algebra II, geometry & a course beyond Algebra II) and three years of laboratory science; or three years of mathematics including a course beyond Algebra II and four years of laboratory science, in addition to English, social studies, and electives as described in the regents' college preparatory program, with grades of C or better in all courses.
+(See Appendix I.)

+Any student seeking admission to a four-year program must also satisfy the writing proficiency standards set out in Board of Regents Policy 301.1

-(See Appendix I.) - f.
-A cumulative high school GPA of 3.0 or higher; or - g.
-A cumulative high school GPA of 2.5 or higher AND an Algebra II (or the sequential content equivalent) course grade of C or better. - 2.
-Demonstration of Writing Proficiency: - a.
-A score of 7 or above on the writing test or 18 or above on the ELA (weighted composite based on the English, reading, and writing scores) of the optional writing test of the ACT; or - b.
-A score of 25 or above on the writing and language test of the SAT; or - c.
-A score of 3 or above on the AP English language or English literature examination; or - d.
-A score of 4 or above on the IB language A1 exam; or - e.
-A score of 50 or above on the (CLEP) subject examinations in composition. - f.
-A cumulative high school GPA of 3.0 or higher; or - g.
-A cumulative high school GPA of 2.5 or higher AND a course grade of C or better in an 11th grade English course - 3.
-General preparation as demonstrated through at least one of the following: - a.
-A composite score of at least 20 on the ACT or a score of at least 1050 on the total of mathematics, evidence-based reading, and writing scores on the SAT (Scholastic Aptitude Test) for admission to Montana State University-Northern; - b.
-A high school grade point average (GPA) of at least 2.5; or - c.
-A ranking in the upper half of the school's graduating class
+- 1. A score of 7 or above on the essay test or 18 on the combined English/writing section of the optional writing test of the ACT or - 2.
+A score of 7 or above on the essay or 25 on the writing section of the SAT; or - 3.
+A score of 3 or above on the AP English language or English literature examination; or - 4.
+A score of 4 or above on the IB language A1 exam; or - 5.
+A score of 50 or above on the (CLEP) subject examinations in composition.